Things to know before moving to Mexico

 Once you have moved to Mexico you will have time to explore more your local area and beyond.
 Since Mexico is a large country, there are many areas that are different, each offering a different experience.
 If you are retired, you have time to travel when you feel like it or if you are moving to Mexico as a digital nomad or person working online, you will have more freedom also to travel.

 Mexico is a very affordable country to travel around.
 You can find flights on Mexican airlines for $5o USD that take you all the way across the country.
-Not only are flights affordable, bus travel is as well.
+Not only are flights affordable, but bus travel is also as well.
 Hotels in Mexico offer good value compared to many countries.
 Often a basic hotel in a small town can cost $30 USD a night and up.
 This is practically unheard of in many countries.

 Once you get out of the more touristy areas of the Riviera Maya, Cabo San Lucas, and Puerto Vallarta, you will be paying “real Mexican” prices.
 You might also be impressed with the level of quality that you can get for a good price.
 Often in many mid to large cities there are a wide range of restaurants and services.
 Many rival the level of quality found in Europe, but at a steep discount.